anthonyagresta/goibne/README.md

 ### Still to do...
  * I think I'd like to add the Tailoring minigame next.
+ * Clicking the start button is a little janky atm, depends on the client skin.
  * Smithing doesn't seem to have perfect accuracy yet.
 It could be the client forces you to be a little off.
 Not sure.

 ### License